ROCm/Tensile/docs/src/conceptual/benchmarking.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: Tensile concepts, benchmarking, Tensor, Tensile benchmarks
+  :keywords: Tensile concepts, benchmarking, Tensor, tensor, Tensile benchmarks

 .. _benchmarking: